Sunderland station: Facilities

 The station is on two levels.
 A staffed ticket office located at street (upper) level, which is open between 06:15–18:00 Monday–Saturday and 08:00–17:00 on Sunday.
 Retail outlets and self-service ticket machines are also located at street level.
 A waiting room and seating is provided at platform (lower) level, with the two floors connected by lift and escalator.
 The island platform is fully accessible for wheelchair users.
 Information is provided with next train audio-visual displays, as well as paper timetable posters.

 Layout

 The station has a large central island platform with each side split into two numbered platforms.
 Services operated by Northern Trains call at platforms 1 and 4, which are located at the northern end of the station.
 Platforms 2 and 3 at the southern end of the station, are served by the Tyne and Wear Metro.
-Longer trains, such as those operated by Grand Central and London North Eastern Railway board from two adjacent platforms, due to their length.
+Longer trains, such as those operated by Grand Central board from two adjacent platforms, due to their length.

 Until 25 October 2018, the station's layout was unique in Great Britain, in that both heavy rail and light rail services used the same platforms.
 A similar layout now exists at Rotherham Central, where Sheffield Supertram tram-trains use low-height platforms, which are situated adjacent to the full-height platforms used by National Rail services.